no53488/Last.fm-Discord-Rich-Presence/README.md

 |---	|
 | [Monochromish](https://github.com/Monochromish) 	|

-Code for this rich presence was fully written by [Monochromish](https://monolul.me) (_at the time of writing this_) and no credits to me are being provided in the rich presence!
+Code for this rich presence was originally written by [Monochromish](https://monolul.me), and updated by [Nathan Olson](https://felid.work).
 Please share this repository to support this project.
-If you come across any errors or need help with setting up, feel free to DM me on Discord or join my [development server](https://discord.com/invite/E6z5ZmsV4m).
+If you come across any errors or need help with setting up, feel free to reachout via email.